Latmos-G/machine_learning/README.md

 # machine_learning
-Training od data with some examples of unsupervised (clustering) learning  algorithm
+Training of data with some examples of unsupervised (clustering) learning  algorithm